rrajaram2019/stringfunctions.cpp/README.md

 A word is defined as

-only having the characters a-zA-Z and nothing else all lowercase, capitalized or all uppercase (eg. test, Test, TEST) at least one character long
+only having the characters a-zA-Z and nothing else, all lowercase, capitalized or all uppercase (eg. test, Test, TEST), at least one character long

 3.2 Palindromic Number Strings